alotofdavid/beem/docs/commands.md

 From there you can run any of the commands below.
 Once r4nr has joined your Twitch chat, it will respond to DCSS bot commands as well as `!r4nr` commands.

-Here are the bot commands r4nr recognizes:

 - `!r4nr nick [<name>]`

-  Set the nick r4nr will use for you when making Sequell queries.
+  Set the nick beem will use for you when making queries to Sequell.
+This is important to set if your Twitch username isn't the same as your WebTiles account or Sequell nick.

 - `!r4nr join`